 With scattered and, more often than not, one-dimensional, misleading representation in film and TV, a few general tips sometimes come in handy:

 - Lastly, to my fellow single girls, rally around each other.
-There are enough people deriding us, without all of us adding to the derision too.
+Enough people are deriding us, without all of us adding to the mockery too.